 Are you a non-EU national, planning a move to Malta?
-If you are looking to travel for a long duration of time it would be ideal if you would get the worker’s permit, and if studying is your goal, then you would have to get that too.
-These will open a lot of opportunities for expats and it is necessary to start your life in Malta.
+If you are looking to travel for a long duration of time, it would be ideal if you could get a worker’s permit, and if studying is your goal, then you would have to get that too.
+These will open a lot of opportunities for expats in Malta, and it is necessary to start your new life!

 Employment licences are necessary for non-EU citizens who are looking to work in Malta, or any other country under the EU flag.

-It is advised that before non-EU citizens actually come to Malta they find a job, or look up companies to send a CV and try to get as many interviews as possible.
-Since the employer needs to apply for the licence and not yourself, doing some research on companies in your vicinity which you can apply for is highly recommended..
+It is advised that before non-EU citizens actually come to Malta, they find a job, or look up companies to send a CV and try to get as many interviews as possible.
+Since the employer needs to apply for the licence and not yourself, doing some research on companies in your vicinity that you can apply for is highly recommended.
 You should already have an employer looking to hire you, or who is interested, before actually coming to Malta.